-This is where you increase last year’s Maximum Allowable Rent (MAR) by this year’s General Adjustment (GA) of 6.0%, but the increase cannot exceed $140.
-First, determine eligibility for this year’s GA and then calculate the increase to the MAR.
-You may want to refer to the most recent Report of Maximum Allowable Rents for your property (mailed to you in June each year) to help you complete this section.
+This is where you increase the Adjusted Maximum Allowable Rent (MAR) per this year's general adjustment of 2.8%.
+The increase cannot exceed $67.
+To complete this section, please refer to the most recent Report of Maximum Allowable Rents for your property, which all property owners or their authorized agents should receive by mail no later than mid-July.
 If you do not have the Report, you may view or download it from our online document portal by searching for your address.
 See How to Use the Rent Control Document Portal for more information.
 CIVICs account holders can find the Report of Maximum Allowable Rents as an attachment on the assessor's site master record on their dashboard.

 - For each unit listed, verify that the tenancy is properly registered.
 Does the date shown in the “Market Rate Established” column match your record of when the tenant moved in?
 If you find a new tenancy hasn’t been registered, you must file a Tenancy Registration form before increasing the rent by the general adjustment.
 If you’re not sure, call Rent Control to check what’s on record.

 - If the tenancy is properly registered, look for the numbers 1, 2 and 3 above the column headings on the Report of Maximum Allowable Rents and Change in MARs as of September 1, 2023 The information in Columns 1, 2 and 3 corresponds with what you may write on Lines ❶, ❷ and ❸ of the Notice of Change in Terms of Tenancy form for each rental unit.

-- Line ❶ is the 2021-2022 MAR before this year’s increase.
+- Line ❶ is the 2022-2023 Adjusted MAR before this year’s increase.
 This amount does not include the registration fee or any surcharges, which are separate from the MAR.
-Be careful to calculate the increase on just the MAR.
+Be careful to calculate the increase on just the Adjusted MAR.
 The registration fee and any surcharges are added in Parts B and C.

 - Line ❸ is the sum of Lines ❶ and ❷, and it should match the amount in Column 3 of the Report of Maximum Allowable Rent.
 We did the math for you there.

 Remember, only tenancies that have been in place for at least one year are eligible for the general adjustment.
-If you see “N/E” under the “9/1/22 GA” column for any unit, it means the tenancy is not eligible for the GA and the MAR does not change this year.
+If you see “N/E” under the “September 1, 2023 GA 2.80% (max$67)” column for any unit, it means the tenancy is not eligible for the GA and the MAR does not change this year.
 Units may be ineligible for the GA for other reasons as well.

 Complete Part B: Rent Control Registration Fee Pass-Through (Line ❹)+ -

-If you pay the registration fee by the due date (usually August 1st each year), you may pass through half of the monthly amount to tenants on this line.
+If you paid the registration fee by the due date of August 1, 2023, you may pass through half of the monthly amount to tenants on this line.
 The annual fee of $228 breaks down to $19.00 monthly, and half of that is $9.50, which is the amount you enter on this line.